cerner/terra-framework/packages/terra-application/docs/README.md

 The `ApplicationBase` component provides the baseline functionality that an application and its contents require.
 It renders the following components:

 - `<Base />` (from `terra-base`)
-  - The `Base` component provides global style resets and itself renders an `IntlProvider` component.
-The `IntlProvider` component exposes its children to translated strings for the currently defined locale.
+  - The `Base` component provides global style resets and renders an `IntlProvider` component.
+The `IntlProvider` component exposes its children to translated strings for the declared locale.
 Please see the documentation for the `terra-base` component for more information.
 - `<ThemeProvider />` (from `terra-theme-provider`)
   - The `ThemeProvider` component provides themed styles to the components rendered within it.
 - `<ActiveBreakpointProvider />` (from `terra-breakpoints`)
-  - The `ActiveBreakpointProvider` component exposes its children to the currently breakpoint value attributed to the current viewport size.
+  - The `ActiveBreakpointProvider` component exposes its children to the breakpoint value attributed to the current viewport size.
 See the `Breakpoints` section below for more information.

 Applications should render `ApplicationBase` at the root of their component tree and around all application contents.
 Conversely, libraries should not (outside of tests) render an `ApplicationBase` component.
 Libraries should instead develop their components with the assumption that those components will be rendered within a`ApplicationBase` component by an application.